yatoogamii/Programming-Challenges/README.md

 1. fork the project
 2. submit issus to tell me you participe and send me the link of your fork
+3. when you finish a project, check the corresponding box in the README in your fork

 # Guidelines